Jazz critic Marc Myers was on-point when he wrote that “you either love Sonny Stitt or you’re completely unfamiliar with the saxophonist.”

 Hearing the two alternate sections of the melody on jazz standard There Is Greater Love is a great way to notice the subtly different style of the players.

-Stitt originals such as Touchy and Surfin’ are mixed with interpretations of classics such as Lester Young’s Lester Leaps In and the beautiful ballad I’m Getting Sentimental Over You.
+Stitt originals such as Touchy and Surfin’ are mixed with interpretations of classics such as Lester Young’s Lester Leaps In and the beautiful jazz ballad I’m Getting Sentimental Over You.

 Thanks for reading and hopefully you found some useful listening tips here!

-Of course, there are many gems that we didn’t have space to include so (as always) it’s worth diving into the full discography to discover your own personal favourites!
+There are many gems that we didn’t have space to include so (as always) it’s worth diving into the full discography to discover your own personal favourites!

 You can also find many of these great musicians in our pick of the 50 best jazz albums of all time.